| Policy Title | SAFER RECRUITMENT & SELECTION | Date of Last Review | September 2024 |

 that they have an impairment that has (or is likely to have) a substantial, adverse, long-term

-effect on their ability to carry out normal day-to-day activities: - a person who has cancer, HIV infection or multiple sclerosis.
+- a person who has cancer, HIV infection or multiple sclerosis.

 - a person who is certified as blind or partially sighted by a consultant Ophthalmologist or is